The SAT Subject Tests are one-hour multiple-choice tests administered on each SAT test date (except in March).

 Should I take the SAT Subject Test?

 If you're applying to a selective college, you'll probably need to submit scores from at least two SAT Subject Tests.
 As you develop your college list, keep track of each school's admission requirements.
 If you're not sure where you're going to apply yet, plan to take at least two SAT Subject Tests, and remember that if a school “recommends” Subject Tests, you should go ahead and take them.
+Learn more about why SAT Subject Tests are a smart choice.

 What SAT Subject Tests are available?